 Add the brisket to the slow cooker, sprinkle all sides generously with Season Salt and Coarse Ground Black Pepper, then pour any excess oil remaining in the pan over the meat.

 Add Chicken Broth and Red Wine and cook on high heat for one hour.
-After one hour, turn the head to low and continue cooking for approximately eight hours (9 hours total cooking time).
+After one hour, turn the heat to low and continue cooking for approximately eight hours (9 hours total cooking time).

 Test the meat and ensure that it is fork tender and pulls apart easily.
 This should happen around 9 hours but there might be variations.